Illustration of a sytem usability scale.

 Alternative Research Methods

-SUS is a versatile tool, but there are situations where alternative research methods may be more appropriate or complimentary:
+The SUS is a versatile tool, to be sure, but even so, there are situations where you’ll find that alternative research methods may work better, and here are some good ones:

 Heuristic Evaluation

-Involves expert evaluators assessing a product's usability based on recognized usability principles.
+For these evaluations, expert evaluators get down to assessing a product's usability based on recognized usability principles

 Get your free template for “How to Conduct Your Own Heuristic Evaluation”